pedrocaixeta/infDB_fork_31mar/docs/mkdocs/docs/usage/setup.md

 ---
 icon: material/cog
 ---
-The modular strcuture of the infDB allows
+All central configurations of the infDB are stored in the environment file .env in project root.
+The modular structure of the infDB allows to run services

 All configuration of the infDb are central in the environment file -env